 Some features I like:

 - Using the same system used for tracking bugs.
 This frees folks to use whatever tracker they prefer.
-One colleague prefers a simple spreadsheet of tasks in descending priority, for example.
+A few colleagues prefer a simple spreadsheet of tasks in descending priority, for example.
 It also enabled folks to use familiar bug tracking tools, like subscribing to updates, assigning ownership, commenting, etc, to communicate about tasks

-- At least trying to present a burn-down chart, though it doesn’t yet know how to work with nested milestones.
-A burn-down chart is the most accurate tool I’ve found for estimation; even if we can’t estimate the completion time, we can say the job will be done when the number of tasks drops to zero, and easily follow along on the chart.
+- At least trying to present a burn-down chart.
+Such a chart is the most accurate tool I’ve found for estimation; even if we can’t estimate the completion time, we can say the job will be done when the number of tasks drops to zero, and easily follow along on the chart.